Aktia Bank Plc: Aktia Bank plc: Managers' transactions

-Person subject to the notification requirement Name: Stiftelsen Tre Smeder Legal Person Position: Closely associated person
+Person subject to the notification requirement Name: Sparbanksstiftelsen i Ingå Legal Person Position: Closely associated person

-Person discharging managerial responsibilities in issuer Name: Mattlin, Håkan Position: Member of the Supervisory Board
+Person discharging managerial responsibilities in issuer Name: Fagerström, Håkan Position: Member of the Supervisory Board

 ---------------------------------------------------------------------------- Issuer Name: Aktia Pankki Oyj LEI: 743700GC62JLHFBUND16